Skip to content

 • Surface artifacts confirm alien existence but require more context to interpret

-• The facility contains references to Deimos — something important was there
+• The facility contains references to Deimos — the solar system map shows a Tiamat installation there

 Deimos: